 Dana married Anneke Louw in June 2008.
 They now live back on Vrede en Lust in a new house a bit further up the farm.
 Dana has two daughters; Jessica, Sarah, from his previous marriage and little Anne and Ella have joined the family in the past 3 years!

-In 1998, Etienne joined his brother Dana in the Vrede en Lust partnership and headed the development of the farm and cellar.
-He is currently the full time viticulturist on the farm.
+In 1998, Etienne joined his brother Dana in the Vrede en Lust partnership and is heading the development of the farm and cellar.
+Etienne is passionate about the people on the farm and until recently he headed the viticulture on both Vrede en Lust and Casey’s Ridge.
 Etienne traveled extensively in France and Australia, building his knowledge of modern techniques in the wine industry.

-Prior to joining Vrede en Lust, Etienne served in the government service and gained extensive managerial and corporate experience for over more than a decade.
-Not only is he theoretically knowledgeable, but follows a hands on philosophy in which you will most likely find him in the vineyards.
-For the past two years he has been the managing director of the estate, managing the business and the team on a daily basis.
-Etienne and his wife Tracey with their 2 children live on the farm.
+Prior to joining Vrede en Lust, Etienne served in the government for more than a decade and gained extensive managerial and corporate experience.
+Not only is he theoretically knowledgeable, but he also follows a hands on philosophy.
+Therefore, you are most likely to find him in the vineyards.
+Etienne and his wife, Tracey, live on the farm with their 2 children, Monique and Danie.

 Johan’s qualifications include (amongst others) a Bcompt Honours (CTA) degree from UNISA and he also holds the prestige CA (SA) designation.
 His educational background together with his extensive financial and auditing experience obtained over the years makes him a key player on the Vrede en Lust team.